srdjan/gitodos/README.md

 ## Tips

-- Consider adding `.git-bin/.issues` and `.git-bin/.bugs` to your PRs so reviewers see the current snapshot of inline issues.
+- Keep comments short and actionable; one TODO/BUG per line is ideal.
-- The scanner includes untracked (non‑ignored) files so you get immediate feedback while iterating.
+- Remove the colon if you want a line ignored: `// TODO later` (no match).
-- If a line should be ignored, simply remove the colon after the tag (e.g., `// TODO remove this later` will not match).
+- Use the history page to track completion trends.

 ## Known limitations